NOT UNDER THE LAW BUT UNDER GRACE

 Rather, the Scripture exhorts us to awake to righteousness and to cease our sinning.
 If we do not, God will judge us.
 If we still do not repent we will be cut out of the Vine, out of Christ.

-Awake to righteousness, and sin not; for some have not the knowledge of God: I speak this to your shame.
+Awake to righteousness, and do not sin; for some do not have the knowledge of God.
+I speak this to your shame.
 (I Corinthians 15:34)

 Antinomianism, the destructive doctrine that there is no law governing Christians, has been with us from the first century.
 Today antinomianism is presented as “Jesus did it all.”
 The idea is that we are to “abide in Christ” and not exert ourselves because to do so is to adopt a pharisaic attitude.